Committed to connecting the world

 Clear regulatory frameworks, combined with financial support via multilateral development organizations, can maximize the climate adaptation impact of mobile networks, at relatively low cost.
 ITU works closely with the GSMA to strengthen cooperation with Mobile Network Operators, and identify best practices for effective early warning systems.

-Under the EW4All initiative, the months ahead will see stepped up coordinated action, initially in 30 particularly at-risk countries identified, including Small Island Developing States and Least Developed Countries.
-Additional countries are expected to be added as this vital work with partners gathers pace, scale and resourcing.
+The EW4All initiative has started to roll out in 30 particularly at-risk countries identified, including Small Island Developing States and Least Developed Countries.
+Additional countries are expected to be added as this vital work with partners gathers pace, scale, and resourcing.

 Asia and Pacific: